Archdiocese of Agrigento: Bourbon Sicily (1735–1860)

 In 1755, the city of Agrigento had about 25,000 inhabitants, in six parishes.

 On 20 May 1844, Pope Gregory XVI, in the bull "In Suprema", in which he created the new ecclesiastical province of Siracusa, ordered that the diocese of Cefalù be a suffragan of Palermo, and the diocese of Agrigento a suffragan of Monreale instead of Palermo, as it had previously been.
 The town of Castronuovo and six others were removed from the diocese of Agrigento and assigned to the diocese of Palermo.

 On 25 May 1844, the new diocese of Caltanissetta was established by Pope Gregory XVI, in the bull "Ecclesiae Universalis," and, to form its diocesan territory, fourteen towns (oppida) were taken from the diocese of Agrigento.

 In the aftermath of the revolutions in 1848 in Rome and in Palermo, with the pope driven into exile and with the republicanism and anticlericalism of Giuseppe Garibaldi and Francesco Crispi spread throughout Sicily, the bishops of Sicily felt an urgent need to formulate a response.
-Cardinal Ferdinando Pignatelli, Archbishop of Palermo summoned a meeting of all the bishops and other prominent prelates of Sicily, including Bishop Domenico Lo Jacono of Agrigento, which met in Palermo in June and July of 1850.
+Cardinal Ferdinando Pignatelli, Archbishop of Palermo summoned a meeting of all the bishops and other prominent prelates of Sicily, including Bishop Domenico Lo Jacono of Agrigento, which met in Palermo in June and July 1850.
 A set of Statutes was agreed upon, the first three sections of which dealt in minute detail with the selection, training, and activities of priests and monks, none of the provisions being new or unfamiliar.
 The fourth dealt with the laity, emphasizing prohibitions against forbidden books, nude images, concubinage, usury, and drunkenness.
 Obedience to the clergy was mandated.
 Devotion to the Sacred Heart of Jesus, the Immaculate Heart of Mary, and the Immaculate Conception was advised.
 Rather than being a genuine reform, the Statutes sought to reiterate proper behavior.

 In 1860, the Bourbon monarchy was overthrown, and replaced by the king of Sardinia (Savoy).
 His kingdom's aggression against the Papal States brought the refusal of the Papacy to recognize his right to nominate or approve bishops (exequatur).
 Bishops were subsequently named and approved by the pope.
 In Sicily, Garibaldi made himself a virtual dictator, and expelled all the Jesuits and redemptorists on the island.
 Fifteen Jesuit houses were closed and repurposed.